 But of course, you have to start somewhere.
-That’s what today’s post is all about.
+That’s where the power of positive thinking plays a major role in your success.
 Whether you’ve just been promoted into a leadership role, you’re launching your own company, or you want to become more intentional about effective team leadership, here are some foundational steps you can take.

 How to Be a Good Team Leader in 7 Key Steps

 I want to be clear in saying that there’s no seven-step or 12-step or even 100-step formula that will automatically make you a brilliant leader… but for those wondering how to be a good team leader, there are some fundamentals that are worth getting down.

 1. Know Your Team Leadership Style

 The first step is self-assessment.
 Before you think about the needs of your team, think about the strengths and weaknesses you bring to the table.
 Think about how you like to receive information, and how you best communicate.
 Think about whether you’re an introvert or an extrovert.
 Ask yourself what really motivates you.
 And try to put together a basic picture of your team leadership style.

 This shouldn’t just be busywork.
 I highly recommend spending a few days mulling these points, talking to people who know you well, and even trying to write down a clear vision of your team leadership style.

 2. Effective Team Leaders Make Time to Lead

 As a team leader, you already have a lot of responsibilities on your plate.
 It’s critical that you create time and opportunities for you to be visible to your team members, offering your support.